 Is the Gospel being proclaimed?

 Many of our hesitations about getting involved in kingdom transformation are because we are wary of the “Social Gospel.”
 The Social Gospel Movement was a movement in the early 20th century among American Protestants.
 It sought to address the social inequities created by the Industrial Revolution.
 Although its early leaders still talked about the need for personal conversion, succeeding generations did not.
 Instead, its later supporters were very optimistic about human nature, believing that people were essentially good.
-Hence, they emphasized the need for social reform which they believe would then bring in the kingdom of God.
+Hence, they emphasized the need for social reform which they believed would then bring in the kingdom of God.

 Foreign missions were influenced by this movement as well.
 Some began to see their goal as spreading Christian (Western) civilization, rather than presenting the Gospel of Christ reconciling sinful human beings to himself through the cross.